JohnReid/JohnReid.github.io/_drafts/hais.md

 below we compare our HAIS estimates with those estimated by the BayesFlow AIS sampler that is included with TensorFlow (version 1.6).
-![HAIS samples from log-gamma distribution]({{ site.url }}/images/model1a-gaussian-estimates.png) The dotted line represents the true marginal log likelihoods.
-We can see our estimates are much closer to the true values.
+![HAIS samples from log-gamma distribution]({{ site.url }}/images/model1a-gaussian-estimates.png) The dotted line represents the ideal marginal log likelihood estimates.
+We can see our estimates are much closer to these true values.

 ## Implementation